Resummations and Non-Perturbative Corrections

-As we can see in figure \ref{fig:Fconi-resum}, the membrane instantons and the worldsheet instantons indeed appear in $F_\text{coni}^\text{resum}(g_s,T+\pi\ri)$ in the expected ordering with the correct values.
+Again, as we can see in figure \ref{fig:Fconi-resum2}, the worldsheet instantons and the membrane instantons appear in $F_\text{coni}^\text{resum}(g_s,T+\pi\ri)$ in the expected ordering \eqref{order-inst2}.
 We have also checked numerically for some other values of $g_s$ that $F_\text{coni}^\text{resum}(g_s,T+\pi\ri)$ correctly includes the worldsheet instantons and the membrane instantons.

 Furthermore, if $g_s/\pi$ is an integer, one can write down the right hand side in \eqref{eq:F-coni-resum2} in a closed form.
 For such a value, both the Gopakumar-Vafa formula \eqref{eq:F-coni} and the non-perturbative correction \eqref{eq:F-coni-np} are divergent, but the sum is totally finite, as mentioned in the introduction.
 For example, for $g_s=2\pi$, one obtains \be \ba &F_\text{coni}^\text{GV}(g_s,T+\pi\ri)+F_\text{coni}^\text{np}(g_s,T)|_{g_s=2\pi} = \sum_{\ell=1}^\infty \frac{(-1)^\ell}{8\pi^2} \( \frac{T^2}{\ell}+\frac{2T}{\ell^2} +\frac{2}{\ell^3}+\frac{\pi^2}{\ell} \)\re^{-\ell T} \\ &\qquad=\frac{1}{4\pi^2} \Li_3 (-\re^{-T})+\frac{T}{4\pi^2} \Li_2(-\re^{-T})-\( \frac{T^2}{8\pi^2}+\frac{1}{8} \) \log (1+\re^{-T}). \ea \ee We numerically confirmed that this expression reproduces the resummed result \eqref{eq:Fconi-resumT} for various values of $T$.
 Similarly, for $g_s=\pi$, we find \be \ba F_\text{coni}^\text{GV}(g_s,T+\pi\ri)+F_\text{coni}^\text{np}(g_s,T)|_{g_s=\pi}&=\frac{1}{8\pi^2} \Li_3 (\re^{-2T}) +\frac{T}{4\pi^2} \Li_2(\re^{-2T})\\ &-\( \frac{T^2}{4\pi^2}+\frac{1}{8} \)\log (1-\re^{-2T}) -\frac{1}{4}\arctanh \re^{-T}. \ea \ee We observe that for $g_s=n \pi$ ($n \in \mathbb{Z}$), the right hand side in \eqref{eq:F-coni-resum2} can also be written as a closed form. \footnote{The exact expressions \eqref{eq:F-coni-2pi} and \eqref{eq:F-coni-pi} are very similar to the ones for the grand potential in ABJM theory at $k=2$ and $k=4$, respectively, in \cite{CGM, GHM2}.
 In fact, these expressions can be written as